Kingdom of Asturias: Social and political transformations

 Finally, other evidence suggests important internal transformations occurred during this time.
 Rebellions of freedmen (serbi, servilis orico and libertini, according to the Chronicles) occurred during the reign of Aurelio I. The property relationship between master and slave broke down progressively.
 This fact, together with the growing role of the individual and the restricted family, to the detriment of the extended family, is another indication that a new society was emerging in Asturias at the end of the eighth and beginning of the ninth centuries.

 Fruela I (757–68) was succeeded by Aurelius (768–74), son of Fruela of Cantabria and Peter of Cantabria's grandson, who would establish the court in what is today the district of San Martín del Rey Aurelio, which previously belonged to Langreo.
 Silo (774–83) succeeded Aurelio after his death, and transferred the court to Pravia.
-Silo was married to Adosinda, one of the daughters of Alphonse I (and therefore, Pelayo's granddaughter).
+Silo was married to Adosinda, one of the daughters of Alfonso I (and therefore, Pelayo's granddaughter).

-Alphonse II was elected king after Silo's death, but Mauregato organized a strong opposition and forced the new king to withdraw to lands in Alava (his mother, Munia, was Basque), obtaining the Asturian throne.
+Alfonso II was elected king after Silo's death, but Mauregato organized a strong opposition and forced the new king to withdraw to lands in Alava (his mother, Munia, was Basque), obtaining the Asturian throne.
 The king, despite the bad reputation attributed by history, had good relations with Beatus of Liébana, perhaps the most important cultural figure of the kingdom, and supported him in his fight against adoptionism.
-Legend says that Mauregato was Alphonse I's bastard son with a Moorish woman, and attributes to him the tribute of a hundred maidens.
+Legend says that Mauregato was Alfonso I's bastard son with a Moorish woman, and attributes to him the tribute of a hundred maidens.
 He was succeeded by Bermudo I, Aurelio's brother.
 He was called "the deacon", although he probably received only minor vows.
 Bermudo abdicated after a military defeat, ending his life in a monastery.